 4 My Qualifications to submit this testimony are attached as Exhibit 1.
 The Hearing Officer's October 16, 2024 Order granting my Motion to Intervene is attached as Exhibit 2.
-5SLDC, section 4.9.6.5.

 Utility-scale lithium-ion batteries as proposed by the Applicants pose a demonstrated fire, explosion and toxic gas risk.
 And the issuance of a Conditional Use Permit to allow its construction and operation will be inconsistent with the SGMP because the County lacks the emergency response infrastructure to safely address a thermal runaway incident that results in any of the demonstrated hazards.